Jesuits and Georgetown repent for complicity in slave trade

 "He's been helping me through this," Estes-Hicks said.
 "I went to see him two years ago," when Estes-Hicks and many other descendants learned about Georgetown's history, "and I said I'm really upset with these Jesuits."

-Chisholm laughed loudly, and perhaps a bit nervously.
+Chisholm laughed loudly, and a bit nervously.

-"What did you think, that I was going to start a fight or what?"
+"What did you think, that I was going to start a fight?"
 Estes-Hickes asked with a smile.

-"Well, I think you were on solid ground," said the Jesuit.
+"Well, I think you were on solid ground," said the Jesuit priest.